slott56/navtools/docs/introduction.rst

 Solution Overview
 ======================

-The core planning software is GPSNavX on an iMac.
+The core planning software is OpenCPN (formerly GPSNavX) on an iMac.
 This application can export a route file in GPX or CSV notation.

 These GPX or CSV files can be imported and parsed by a Python application,